fabianjuelich/api_metrics_db/infrastructure.md

 - `docker exec -it <container name> bash` opens shell on the container

 ## [Elasticsearch](https://www.elastic.co/elasticsearch/)
+Elasticsearch is a document-based database search engine that surpasses traditional (relational) databases for processing metrics due to its exceptional speed, scalability, and versatile search capabilities.
+The stored documents, which are JSON objects are grouped into so called indeces.
+Those are comparable to tables.
+Mapping defines how fields may be used.
-Elasticsearch is a document-based database search engine that provides a [REST API](https://de.wikipedia.org/wiki/Representational_State_Transfer) that you can send requests to through its HTTP interface.
+It provides a [REST API](https://de.wikipedia.org/wiki/Representational_State_Transfer) that you can send requests to through its HTTP interface.
 That way you have different options to communicate with the database:
 1. Transferring data with [cURL](https://curl.se/)
 2. Using the [Kibana console](http://139.6.56.155:5601/app/dev_tools#/console)